 Many asphalt paving contractors use crushed gravel because it is the least expensive foundation material.
 If you want the best underlayment for the blacktop you can have your builder install a deep-base asphalt driveway.
 This system uses a thick layer of asphalt with larger stones as the base layer.
 This system is so strong it has been used to build the roadbed under railroad tracks.

 Geotextile fabrics can be laid on top of the soil before gravel is placed.
 This fabric stops the movement of soil particles into the gravel.
 The textiles are durable and roll out onto the soil as you might unroll a throw rug.

 Would you like to have a gorgeous driveway?
 How about step-by-step photos and instructions that show you how I had my own tar and chip drive installed?
-If so, you might want my Instant Download Tar and Chip Ebook.
+If so, you might want my Instant Download Tar and Chip eBook.

 All too often the asphalt contractors install the finished blacktop to the edge of the gravel.
 When visitors drive over the edge of the drive into the grass, they crack off one or two inches of blacktop because it has no support immediately at the edge.
 The extra six inches of gravel hidden beneath the grass provide this much-needed support.

 Remember, this is the minimum amount of time.
-It is best to let your asphalt driveway cure for 6 or 9 months before you think of sealing it.
+It is best to let your asphalt driveway cure for 6 or 9 months at the very least, before you think of sealing it.